 Filmmaker Alex Holmes condensed the inspiring story of Maiden in the namesake documentary.

-How would you describe the everyday life on high seas?
+How would you describe everyday life on the high seas?

 Tracy Edwards: Life on a boat is a microcosm, and you share this little space of 18 meters in length with 12 women.
 The senses are accentuated, heightened, and exaggerated — your perception changes.
 There is nowhere to hide.
 You can’t just leave as you would in the office and slam the door.
 As a skipper, you’re on display all the time.
-Everyone pays attention to your reactions, emotions, what you’re saying.
+Everyone pays attention to your reactions, emotions, and what you’re saying.
 Sometimes when I was worried, I would hide that.
 But most of the time, you just are what you are.

 Being yourself also contributes to an honest team.
 We had already done all those miles before the race, and we spent longer together than almost any other team because we had to build Maiden ourselves and fight so hard to get to the start line.
 And then, when we finally crossed it, we were battle-hardened.
 We had a bit of a wobble before the start, which was my fault, no one else’s.
 But because of the team's strength, we pulled back from that.
 When we finally set off, we knew that we could do well.